OpenStitching/stitching/README.md

 `stitch -h`               show the help

-`stitch *`                stitches all files in the actual dir
+`stitch *`                stitches all files in the actual directory

 `stitch img_dir/IMG*.jpg` stitches all files in the img_dir directory starting with "IMG" and ending with ".jpg"

 `stitch img1.jpg img2.jpg img3.jpg`
-stitches the 3 explicit files of the current dir
+stitches the 3 explicit files of the current directory

 Or use the Stitcher class in your script